tshepang/blog/content/computing/tools I use all the time.rst

 * Meld__: the most excellent diff tool I've used yet
 * git-cola: `why me loves it`__
 * tmux__
+* Transmission__: the only torrent client I ever used

 __ http://tshepang.net/favorite-floss